Financial-Times/origami-build-service/README.md

 heroku restart --app origami-build-service-eu
 ```

 If your change does appear then the old result may be cached by our CDN.
 You'll need to wait for a while, or clear the CDN cache.
-To clear CDN cache login to Fastly and find the `ft.com` service.
+To clear CDN cache login to Fastly and find the `Origami Build Service` Fastly service.
 Clear a specific URL (e.g. for a documentation update) or one or more of the following [surrogate keys](https://docs.fastly.com/en/guides/getting-started-with-surrogate-keys):

 By origin:
 - eu